ssureshh/fastcharger-mod-hack/README.md

 The above table is Qualcomm's QuickCharge2.0 standard.
 Watch this amazing video by Andrew spiess for a detailed explaination of this protocol.
 [#244 QC3.0 Hacking and Tutorial incl.
 QC2.0 (Mobile Power Supply) Quick charge with Arduino](https://www.youtube.com/watch?v=dw3MehLAyWU)

+I've tested out with Mi 18W fast charger and Motorola Turbo Charger.
+It should work with any 18W fast charger.
+Check before buying.
+Some fast chargers such as the OnePlus Warp Charger does not support this.
+Its only 5v at 6amps.

 ## Things required :
 - A microcontroller with 3.3 level logic - I've used a nodeMCU, but if you change the resistor values in the voltage divider circuit, any 5v uControllers can be used